commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 Untargeted mass spectrometry was used, as we did not know the contents of the extract in advance.
 Therefore, no specific molecules were targeted.
 The aim was to analyze as many compounds as possible in the extract and recover as much data as possible.

 Samples were first analyzed using High-Performance Liquid Chromatography (HPLC), which separates components based on their polarity and hydrophobicity, employing a non-polar stationary phase and a polar mobile phase.
 The separated molecules then undergo ionization via electrospray ionization (ESI) in either positive or negative mode, before being detected by an Orbitrap mass spectrometer, offering high mass resolution and accuracy.
-All molecules are initially detected in MS1, followed by data-dependent acquisition (DDA) where the most intense ions are fragmented in MS2 to generate fragmentation spectra for molecular identification.
+All molecules are initially detected in MS1, followed by data-dependent acquisition (DDA) where the most intense ions are fragmented in MS2 to generate fragmentation spectra for molecular identification.<sup><a href="#ref6" id="note6">6</a></sup>

---> Référencer l'article correspondant

 ![alt text](bachelor_project_jade/8C3C38C9-A936-43D3-BBB6-FE08B5C6EFF8_4_5005_c.jpeg)